 - In July 2015, a Memorandum of Understanding in the field of agriculture and rural development was concluded between the Estonian Ministry of Agriculture and the Ministry of Agriculture and Rural Development of Montenegro.

 Estonia's and Montenegro's economic relations are very modest.
-The trade turnover in the last few years was below 0.1 million euros and exports accounted for the majority.
+The trade turnover in the last few years was around 0.5 million euros and exports accounted for the majority.

 Source: Statistical Office of Estonia